| |

 cultural landscape of Uluru-Kata Tjuta National Park,

+in Australia's Northern Territory.
 With over 65 tours, local activities and attractions

 within the Resort and the Uluru-Kata Tjuta National